lhauck2003/Fantasy-NWSL/README.md

 How to run program:
 - Download the codebase
+- Run the create_db.py script and then the fill_db script in Fantasy-NWSL/app/db
 - In the app folder (Fantasy-NWSL/app) run the API:
   `uvicorn main:app --reload`
 - In a seperate terminal, in the fantasy-app folder (Fantasy-NWSL/app/fantasy-app), run: